skukla/vm-from-scratch/README.md

 <a id="installing-cron-tasks"></a>
 ### Installing Cron Tasks
+Magento operates using loads of cron jobs -- everything from reindexing to staging updates requires cron jobs to run.
+Luckily for us, the Magento CLI includes an easy-to-use command which allows us to create the required `crontab` to run application cron jobs.
+To install it, we'll navigate to the web root and execute the CLI command with:

+`www && ./bin/magento cron:install`

 <a id="configuring-magento-and-varnish"></a>
 ### Configuring Magento and Varnish
+*TODO*

 <a id="configuring-magento-for-multisite-operation"></a>
 ### Configuring Magento For Multisite Operation